sherpa/sherpa/docs/model_classes/usermodel.rst

    There should be some description of what needs to be done, as well as examples.
-   Does the 1D example need to be cleaned up to separate out unnescessary code, perhaps just hiding the setup code (and it would be nice if this could be shared with the setup).
+   Does the 1D example need to be cleaned up to separate out unnecessary code, perhaps just hiding the setup code (and it would be nice if this could be shared with the setup).
    Should the 2D example add commentary to point out the following